The US antitrust hearings on big tech have an important lesson for India

 The Modi government has been obsessed with data privacy, but it has lacked effectiveness.

-Last month, India banned a host of mobile apps over concerns that they shared Indian users’ data with the Chinese government.
+Last month, India banned several mobile apps over concerns that they shared Indian users’ data with the Chinese government.
 But other than this move, most of the government’s data security-related concerns have been limited to asking all global internet players to store information of Indian users in the country.

 While that is hard to execute given the lack of infrastructure in India, among other things, in the interim, the country must come up with laws that ensure the data is not exploited.